 We invite films that draw attention to personal stories and raise awareness about specific mental health problems, but we also welcome innovative and diverse perspectives on mental health and wellbeing.
 Films produced in collaboration with communities affected by mental health problems, and by first-time or aspiring filmmakers are also welcome.

 Each year, our programme includes a diverse range of feature films, shorts programmes, Q&As, talks and workshops.
-Our main venue is CCA: Centre for Contemporary Arts in Glasgow, but we also work with cinemas and community venues across Scotland.
+Our main venue is CCA: Centre for Contemporary Arts in Glasgow, but we also work with cinemas and community venues in Glasgow and across Scotland.

 All films submitted to the Scottish Mental Health Arts Festival will be eligible to win a prize at the international film awards.